Running When Offline

 copy-item -Recurse -Force $env:SOURCEDISK\v<MAJOR>.<MINOR>.<PATCH>+k3s<BUILD> $env:HOMEDRIVE%\$env:HOMEPATH\AppData\Local\rancher-desktop\cache\k3s\

-On macOS, the cache directory is at ~/Library/Caches/rancher-desktop
+On macOS, the cache directory is at ~/Library/Caches/rancher-desktop and the commands to populate it would be

 CACHEDIR=~/Library/Caches/rancher-desktop